Skip to main content

 Non-standard food safety programs are written for a particular food business.

 Class 1 food premises must have a non-standard program.
-This is because your business provides food to at-risk groups such as the elderly or hospital patients.
+This is because your business provides food to at-risk groups such as the elderly, hospital patients or children.

 Class 2 food premises can choose between a standard or non-standard food safety program.